-Due to the COVID-19 pandemic, the Edmonton Police Service has made the difficult decision to postpone the Cadet Program for the first half of the 2021-2022 school year.
+Due to the COVID-19 pandemic, the Edmonton Police Service has made the difficult decision to postpone the Cadet Program.
 During this time, the Service is taking the opportunity to undergo some restructuring of the program.
 We strive to provide unique opportunities for youth to participate in a program that develops leadership skills and camaraderie while also getting an inside look at the world of policing.
 While we know this is disappointing, we are excited at the changes that this will bring and look forward to sharing them with you.

 An announcement will be made when we are once again accepting applications to the program.